lvgl/docs_old/en/_build/html/_sources/object-types/btn.md.txt

 ## Overview

-Buttons are simple rectagnle-like objects but they change their style and state when they are pressed or released.
+Buttons are simple rectangle-like objects, but they change their style and state when they are pressed or released.

 ### States
 Buttons can be in one of the 5 possible states: